yoonmoonsick/dnd2024/README.md

   - Your instincts are so honed that you have Advantage on Initiative rolls (+5).
 Take to enter your Rage, you can Move up to half your Speed.
 - Level 9: Brutal Strike
   - Forceful Blow: When hit the target, it takes an extra 1d10 damage and be pushed 15 feet straight away from you.
 Then you can move without provoking Opportunity Attacks.
-  - Hamstring Blow: When hit the he target, it takes an extra 1d10 damage and it’s speed is reduced by 15 feet until the start of your next turn.
+  - Hamstring Blow: When hit the he target, it takes an extra 1d10 damage and it's speed is reduced by 15 feet until the start of your next turn.
 - Level 11: Relentless Rage
   - Your Rage can keep you fighting despite grievous wounds.
-If you drop to 0 Hit Points while your Rage is active and don’t die outright, your Hit Points instead change to a number equal to twice your Barbarian Level.
+If you drop to 0 Hit Points while your Rage is active and don't die outright, your Hit Points instead change to a number equal to twice your Barbarian Level.
 - Level 12: Persistent Rage
   - Your Rage is so fierce that it now lasts for 10 minutes without you needing to do anything to extend it from round to round.
 Your Rage ends early if you have the Unconscious condition (not just the Incapacitated condition) or don Heavy armor.